 Near the corner of Foster Street and York Street are the Lake Guthridge Parklands which cover over 35 hectares.
 There are two lakes within the park - Lake Guthridge and the smaller Lake Guyatt.
 Adjacent to the lakes are sporting facilities, playgrounds, parkland, pathways and the Sale Botanic Gardens which were established in 1860.

-The nearby 308 hectare Sale Common State Game Refuge, accessed via the road south to Longford, offers visitors the opportunity to observe wildlife in extensive marsh and grassland areas.
+The nearby 308 hectare Sale Common Nature Conservation Reserve, accessed via the road south to Longford, offers visitors the opportunity to observe wildlife in extensive marsh and grassland areas.

 The historic Swing Bridge is located around 5 kilometres south of Sale, off the South Gippsland Highway north of Longford.
 This 45 metre long wrought-iron structure was built in 1883 and spans the La Trobe River at the Thomson River junction.
 Its design allowed the bridge to swing open to allow steam boats travelling between the Port of Sale and Melbourne to pass through during the late 1800s and early 1900s.
 The bridge is now open to pedestrians only.